cloudikeme/cloudikeme/README.md

 - 🧐 **Observability**
 - 🌱 **Sustainable Computing**

-📚 Explore my thoughts and insights on all things Cloud Native AI, MLOps and nmore on my blog at [cloudikeme.com](cloudikeme.com)
+📚 Explore my thoughts and insights on all things Observability, Cloud Native AI, Dev/ML Ops and more on my blog at [cloudikeme.com](cloudikeme.com)
 💡 I am open to remote work opportunities as well.

 Let's connect and collaborate on exciting projects!
 I'm always eager to learn, share, and build something amazing together.